arken-engineering/swap-interface/.github/ISSUE_TEMPLATE/listing-request.md

 ### Declaration

-[ ] I confirm that I have filled out the PancakeSwap Syprup pool or IFO application [ ] I understand that if I have not submitted an application for a Syrup pool or IFO, my PR/issue will be closed.
+[ ] I confirm that I have filled out the ArcaneFinance Syprup pool or IFO application [ ] I understand that if I have not submitted an application for a Syrup pool or IFO, my PR/issue will be closed.

 ### Token information